system-zero/system-zero/data/docs/zs.md

       This expansion is performed on ${env} token, which it is replaced with the value of the environment variable if found, otherwise with an empty string.

+      Special environment variables:
+        ${?}           : exit value from the last command
+        ${?.to_string} : string represantation of the last exit value

     Command substitution:
       This expansion is performed on $(command) token, which it is replaced with the
       output of the command.